blurrycontour/zuul-gerrit/doc/source/config/job.rst

-      If a job has an empty (or no) :ref:`nodeset` definition, it will still run and is able to perform limited actions within the Zuul executor sandbox.
+      If a job has an empty (or no) :ref:`nodeset` definition, it will still run and is able to perform limited actions within the Zuul executor sandbox (e.g. copying files or triggering APIs).
 Note so-called "executor-only" jobs run with an empty inventory, and hence Ansible's *implicit localhost*.
 This means an executor-only playbook must be written to match ``localhost`` directly; i.e.

       .. code-block:: yaml